Murat Göğebakan

-Murat Göğebakan (9 October 1968, Adana - 31 July 2014, Istanbul), was a Turkish singer.
+Murat Göğebakan (born 9 October 1968 - died 31 July 2014), was a Turkish Anatolian rock musician, artist and composer.

 Early years

-He was born on October 9, 1968, in Adana.
-Since his parents were working in Germany, he lived between Adana and Germany until he was 7 years old. he completed his primary, secondary, and high school education in Adana.
+He was born on October 9, 1968, in Sarıçam.
+His father was from Darende, Malatya, and his mother was from Nizip, Gaziantep, Since his parents were working in Dresden, Germany, he lived between Adana and Germany until he was 7 years old. he completed his primary, secondary, and high school education in Adana.
 Then he entered Hacettepe University Ankara State Conservatory in 1986.
 After completing his university education, he took up work as a lecturer at Çukurova University.
 During these years, he studied dargah, gave guitar lessons, and worked in a bar.
 He lived in Adana until 1995.